ycrc/ycrc.github.io/docs/clusters-at-yale/data/permissions.md

 ### Remove Sharing of a Directory

-To remove sharing of a directory called `shared` to a group `othergroup`:
+To remove a group `othergroup` from sharing of a directory called `shared`:

 ```
 setfacl -R -x "g:othergroup" shared
 ```

-To remove sharing of a directory called `shared` to a person with netid `aa111`:
+To remove a person with netid `aa111` from sharing of a directory called `shared`:

 ```
 setfacl -R -x "u:aa111" shared